 Rootline root control barrier can be installed around the tree or adjacent to the structure or wrapped around pipes etc.

-Rootline is available in four styles and each consists of robust flexible polymer (PP or HDPE) sheets that resist penetration by roots.
+Rootline is available in two styles of robust flexible polymer (PP or HDPE) sheets that resist penetration by roots.

 Rootline is available in the following formats:

-- Rootline GHD85, 120 and 200 are water impermeable HDPE with a plain surface.
+- Rootline GHDR 85, 120 and 200 are water impermeable HDPE with a plain surface.

-- Rootline GHD160S20 is water impermeable LLDPE with a 20mm pocketed surface.
+- Rootline GHD100S3 is water impermeable HDPE with a 3mm pocketed surface.

 How Rootline Works